VIBTOBIlab/DecoNFlow/docs/usage.md

 ### `--min_cpgs`
 Minimum number of CpGs per region.
 Default 3.

-### `--merging_approach`
-How to merge the CpGs of the coverage files of the reference samples.
-Default is 'intersection', alternative is 'union' (less stringent approach).

 ### `--chunk_size`
 Size of the chunks that are used to reduce the memory required.
 Default is 100.